-One sensor (P221) did not work from start 3 stopped working earlier and the two remaining transducers are having problems and may be out of order (under investigation).
+One sensor (P221) did not work from start 3 stopped working earlier and the two remaining transducers are having problems and did not yield reliable values during the last reporting period.
+One of them (P217) started to work again (800 KPa).

 2.4 Suction, Wescore Psychrometers (App.
-A pages 38-47)
+A pages 40-49)

 Wescor psychrometers are only working at suction below 5000 kPa, which correspond to high relative humidity (above about 96%).
-19 out of 26 transducer yield values that can be evaluated and have thus a high relative humidity.
+23 out of 26 transducer yield values that can or could be evaluated and have thus a high relative humidity.
+9 out of these 23 are downed meaning that the sensor is probably filled with water.
+The remaining three sensors (of all 26) have not yet a high enough relative humidity to yield readable values.
 The interpretation of the values should be done with care since the evaluation is done with an automatic technique and the plateau required for proper evaluation not always formed.
 This explains why most transducers start their appearance from very low value.
 These low values are not correct but only an indication of that the relative humidity or suction is getting close to the measuring range.
 All diagrams are included (also diagrams with no evaluated values).